-'I Speak To Everybody Who Is Even Remotely Like Me': Eminem on 'Revival'
+Eminem on 'Revival': 'I Speak To Everybody'

 There has been pushback on the blogosphere, people saying this is where everybody is right now, that these are not new thoughts.

 No, they're not new thoughts.
 They're for sure not new thoughts. ...
-I'm not talking about, "all police are bad."
+I'm not talking about, "All police are bad."
 I'm saying that this is the perspective from the racist white cop.
 This is what got me infuriated, and two years ago got me so flustered I couldn't even write about it because my thoughts would get too scattered.
 When I get flustered sometimes I just get mad and I can't think clear.
 I needed to be able to calm down a second, and put the thoughts to the page because, like I said, I wanted to make sure that I worded it the right way.
 But if people don't feel like I worded it the right way, I don't know.

 Do you feel you're helping people see it who didn't see it before?
 Or is it more about you wanting to be clear about where you stand?

 Well, both, but it's more about hopefully being able to open people's eyes with it.
-Between this song and, I feel like, Joyner Lucas's song, "I'm Not Racist" — actually, that's a funny story because I got the heads-up that that song was coming.
+Between this song and, I feel like, Joyner Lucas' song, "I'm Not Racist" — actually, that's a funny story because I got the heads-up that that song was coming.
 I don't know Joyner personally, but we have a mutual friend, and he actually ended up calling my friend Royce da 5'9", and telling him he wanted me to see this video.
 And when it came out, it was really, really good and it was super powerful.
 And I felt like, you know what?
 Hopefully between his song and mine we can open some eyes and maybe keep the movement going, and the conversation.

-There are lots of stories in the news right now about women being abused, not being happy with how they've been treated, in the workplace.
+There are lots of stories in the news right now about women being abused, or not being happy with how they've been treated, in the workplace.
 You know for a fact that throughout your career people have listened to your lyrics and wondered about your attitude toward women.
 Now that you're at this stage of your career, do you look back on anything differently?
 Is there anything you wish you had said differently?
 Does this current discussion touch anything in you that makes you rethink some of the things you've said?

 Well, for one I think that it's cool that these women took a stand, for sure.
 Because I know that that s*** goes on and if women are put in a position where somebody in a position of power is telling them, "If you wanna move up the ladder this is what you're going to have to do," it's messed up.